christiaanb/christiaanb.github.io/_drafts/2016-01-20-type-checker-plugin.md

   * [ghc-typelits-natnormalise](http://hackage.haskell.org/package/ghc-typelits-natnormalise) which solves numeric constraints using a custom normalisation procedure as opposed to Iavor's approach which uses SMT solvers.
   * [ghc-typelits-extra](http://hackage.haskell.org/package/ghc-typelits-natnormalise) which adds a type-level greatest common denominator (GCD) and (ceiling of) logarithm operator for GHCs type-level `Nat`ural numbers.

-This post will be about writing our own type-checker plugin: we will build a plugin that (just like [ghc-typelits-extra](http://hackage.haskell.org/package/ghc-typelits-natnormalise)) allows GHC to perform GCD on type of kind `Nat`.
+This post will be about writing our own type-checker plugin: we will build a plugin that (just like [ghc-typelits-extra](http://hackage.haskell.org/package/ghc-typelits-natnormalise)) allows GHC to perform GCD on type of kind [Nat](http://hackage.haskell.org/package/base-4.8.1.0/docs/GHC-TypeLits.html#t:Nat).
 <br>
 # Why a type-checker plugin?
 So the first question that might pop up: why do we even need to write a type-checker plugin to support GCD over `Nat`?
 The "problem" is that `Nat` is not defined inductively like so: